Skip to content

 The two-layer model

-The source list of controls you author.
-It can be hierarchical and organized however makes sense to you while you work.
+The source list of entries.
+It can be hierarchical and organized for your editing workflow.

 Why this matters